see-mike-out/erie-documentation/docs/encoding/time.md

 When the duration of a tone is determined by another field that uses the same scale of the `time` channel's field, one can use `time2` channel (similar to `x2` and `y2` channels in Vega-Lite).
 No `scale` detail is available for this channel.
-If the `time` channel includes `bin` then `time2` is not available because bin size is encoded using the time duration.
+If the `time` channel includes `bin` then `time2` is not available because bin end point is encoded using the time duration.

 <code-groups>
 <code-group>